 - a.
-Description The Cadet Program is a collaboration between PWC FRS and PWC High Schools and will run similar to a basic recruit school to include classroom, fire suppression, and EMS practical training.
+Description The Cadet Program is a collaboration between PWCFRS and PWC High Schools and will run similar to a basic recruit school to include classroom, fire suppression, and EMS practical training.
 Students who successfully complete the program will receive Virginia Department of Fire Programs certifications in Firefighter I and II.
 A vacant position was shifted from the Fire Operations program to the Systems Support program to assist in the development and management of the PWC Cadet Program.
-This position, along with the position provided in FY20, will support the Cadet Program at selected high schools beginning in the 2020-2021 school year.
-Additionally, support from Prince William County Schools has been established to support student and program operating expenses.
+This position, along with a position provided in FY20, will support the Cadet Program at selected high schools beginning in the 2020-2021 school year.
+Additionally, support from PWC Schools has been established to support student and program operating expenses.
 The goal of this program is to increase interest and participation in the career and volunteer fire service. - b.
-Service Level Impacts This initiative increases the number of career and volunteer providers in the PWC FRS.
+Service Level Impacts This initiative increases the number of career and volunteer providers in the PWCFRS.

-4. EMS Billing and Revenue Increase - Fire Operations
+3. EMS Billing and Revenue Increase - Fire Operations